The tumbril creaks and rumbles on

 Their future — White as bone.

-The head within the basket sees
+The Head within the Basket sees

-Vast Parliaments of sky.
+Vast Parliaments of Sky.

-Its ears hear only fading surf
+Its ears hear but the fading surf

-Where the past lost years reply.
+Where the past gone years reply.

-** The Ancien R馮ime was the monarchic, aristocratic, social and political system established in the Kingdom of France from approximately the 15th century until the latter part of the 18th century (“early modern France”) under the late Valois and Bourbon dynasties.
+** The Ancien Régime was the monarchic, aristocratic, social and political system established in the Kingdom of France from approximately the 15th century until the latter part of the 18th century (“early modern France”) under the late Valois and Bourbon dynasties.
 The term is occasionally used to refer to the similar feudal social and political order of the time elsewhere in Europe.
-The administrative and social structures of the Ancien Regime were the result of years of state-building, legislative acts (like the Ordinance of Villers-Cotterets), internal conflicts and civil wars, but they remained a confusing patchwork of local privilege and historic differences until the French Revolution ended the system.
+The administrative and social structures of the Ancien Régime were the result of years of state-building, legislative acts (like the Ordinance of Villers-Cotterêts), internal conflicts and civil wars, but they remained a confusing patchwork of local privilege and historic differences until the French Revolution ended the system.